top of page

 While boarding, your pet(s) will get bathed, and have their nails trimmed (pet permitting – aggressive pets may not allow us to provide these services).

-As our hospital is open 7 days a week, pick-up and drop-off times are available 7 days a week (during normal business hours).
+As our hospital is open 6 days a week, pick-up and drop-off times are available 6 days a week (during normal business hours).
+We are closed on Sundays, and do not do drop-off or pick-up services on Sundays.

 Boarding fees are charged per DAY.